Keyboard shortcuts

 crates/types/src/

-lib.rs -- ChatKind, ID types, msg_type constants
+lib.rs -- ChatKind, ID length constants

 crates/crypto/src/